Policy 5460B

 Course Substitutions

-The College provides reasonable modifications to the academic requirements of a course of study if these requirements have a discriminatory impact on a student with a disability.
-The college does not waive or change requirements if they are essential to the course or if the changes would fundamentally alter the program.
-Students with disabilities may apply for appropriate class substitutions for required courses.
+Western provides reasonable modifications to the academic requirements of a course of study if these requirements have a discriminatory impact on a student with a disability.
+Western does not waive or change requirements if they are essential to the course or if the changes would fundamentally alter the program.
+Students with disabilities may apply for appropriate course substitutions for required courses.

-Students must apply for course substitutions at least 8 weeks prior to the semester for which the modification is desired.
-Applications are available in the Wellbeing and Accessibility Office.
+Students must apply for course substitutions at least eight (8) weeks prior to the semester for which the modification is desired.
+Applications are available in the Wellbeing & Accessibility Office.
 In addition to the application, students must provide the following:

 • Verification from a qualified medical provider that the student has a disability and related need for academic modification.
 The medical documentation must be current.